EpeR1/munin-unifi/README.md

     [unifi.company.com]   #Unifi Controller hostname
-      address 127.0.0.1   #This plugin uses a wirtual munin node on localhost, use_node_name no    #but don't need to use the node name. timeout 240         #Timeout, while this plugin can be running.
+      address 127.0.0.1   #This plugin uses a wirtual munin node on localhost, use_node_name no    #but don't need to use the node name. timeout 240         #Timeout, while this plugin can be runned by munin. (whole running time).

 Edit the **/etc/munin/plugin-conf.d/munin-node**, and use the following configurations: